openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026/caliper-realtime-events.rst

 Standardized Integration with Caliper
 *************************************

-Caliper Analtyics® is a specification defining "a structured approach to describing, collecting and exchanging learning activity data.
+Caliper Analytics® is a specification defining "a structured approach to describing, collecting and exchanging learning activity data.
 Establishing a common vocabulary for describing learning interactions is a central objective.
 Promoting data interoperability, data sharing and data-informed decision making are also important goals."[#caliperDesignGoals]_  The standard has been described as "common-gauge rail for disparate applications to use and share data from student interactions with learning software and administrative systems."[#commonGaugeRail]_

 Caliper Learning Analytics Ecosystem
 ************************************